MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 > ![Portal Attestation](media/portals-home-welcome.png "Portal Home")

-### Creating a pass
+#### Creating a pass

 1. The guest is logged in to the portal and selects **create a pass** from the home screen.
+2. Select the person where to create the pass for.
+This can be either the guest or a dependent..
-2. The guest selects the facility.
+3. The guest selects the facility.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-facility.png "Portal facility")

-3. The guest accepts the disclaimer.
+4. The guest accepts the disclaimer.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-disclaimer.png "Portal disclaimer")

-4. The guest attests not having symptoms.
+5. The guest attests not having symptoms.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-attestation.png "Portal attestation")

-5. A pass is created for the guest for that day.
+6. A pass is created for the guest/dependent for that day.

 > [!NOTE]
 > An administrator can disable the store of negative attestations in the solution settings.
 This will stop a negative attestation of being created and wont save the record.

-### View existing passes
+#### View existing passes

-If a pass has been created for a guest it will be shown here.
+If a pass has been created for a guest or one of its dependents, they will be shown here.
 If no pass exists, the button will be disabled on the home screen and in the hamburger menu.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-view-pass.png "Portal View Pass")